 Ask clarifying questions so that you understand who from the agency will be working with your team.
 You may sign the dotted line because you connected well with the sales team, but do they just pass you along to an intern once you get going?
 Does the agency have an account manager that relays information between you and the employees creating your marketing?
 Or, do you have direct access to those completing the day to day functions?

 It’s important to understand what the team looks like as you move forward so you can feel comfortable and confident in the partnership.

 4. Learn from Others

 An agency should be able to connect you with a handful of other companies they have worked with.
 Take advantage of this and reach out to as many as you can.
 Other clients have been in your shoes and will likely be honest about their experience with an agency.
 Make sure you speak with at least one other company that is in your industry.

 5. A Few More Things to Think About

-- It’s OK to break up.
 Not every relationship will last forever.
-If the agency isn’t meeting the expectations that you set at the beginning, you've outgrown what the agency can provide you, or the agency has solved your initial problem and you can move forward on your own, it’s OK to end the partnership.
+Whether the agency isn’t meeting the expectations that you set at the beginning, you've outgrown what the agency can provide you, or the agency has solved your initial problem and you can move forward on your own, it’s OK to end the partnership.

 SmartBug is a fully remote company—we have super talented marketers all over North America, and we work with clients all over the world.
 Remote work enables our agency to hire the best and the brightest, and not be restrained by geographic area.

-- Do they market themselves well?
+This one is simple.
 If you’re looking at an agency to redo your website and you can’t navigate theirs, look elsewhere.
 Use their own marketing as proof for what they can provide for your business.